andersnm/TypedSql/README.md

 WHERE a.ProductId = 1
 ```

 ### SELECT ...
 LEFT JOIN

 The joined side in a LEFT JOIN can be null, so field accesses in the query code must be null-checked.
-The SQL generator recognizes null-checking shorthand patterns for nullables, and generates SQL without any actual null checks, since this is handled transparently in the SQL language:
+The SQL generator recognizes null-checking conditionals, and generates SQL without any actual null checks, since this is handled transparently in the SQL language:

 ```c#
 var query = stmtList.Select(